👋 Hey there, I’m Dheeraj Choudhary an AI/ML educator, cloud enthusiast, and content creator on a mission to simplify tech for the world.

 Introduction

-This is the gap that health checks and restart policies close together.
-Health checks give Docker a way to verify that the application inside a container is actually functioning, not just that the process is alive.
-Restart policies tell Docker what to do when a container stops unexpectedly.
-Together, they transform a container from something you have to manually babysit into something that detects its own failures and recovers automatically.
+Health checks and restart policies fix this problem.
+Health checks helps Docker to figure out if the application inside the container is actually working, not just if the process is running.
+Restart policies tell Docker what to do when a container stops suddenly.
+When you use health checks and restart policies together you do not have to watch the container all the time.
+The container can find its problems and fix them automatically.

 Running vs Actually Working: The Core Problem

-Docker monitors the process that runs as PID 1 inside the container.
-If that process is alive, Docker considers the container running.
-That's all it can know on its own.
+Docker keeps an eye on the process that runs with the ID number 1 inside the container.
+If this process is working Docker thinks the container is running.
+That is all Docker can figure out by itself.

-A PostgreSQL container whose process is running but which hasn't finished initialization and isn't yet accepting connections
+A PostgreSQL container that is running but has not finished setting up and is not getting connections yet

-A Redis instance that's running but has hit its
+A Redis instance that is running but has reached its memory limit and will not let you write anything

 The Three Container Health States

-retriesconsecutive times after thestart_periodhas elapsed.
-The container is marked unhealthy.
-Docker itself does not automatically restart an unhealthy container on a standalone host, but orchestrators like Docker Swarm and Kubernetes use this state to reschedule or replace the container.
-In Compose,condition: service_healthyindepends_onblocks dependent services until this state reacheshealthy.These states are visible in
+unhealthy: The health check failed a number of times in a row after the start period ended.
+The container gets marked as unhealthy.
+Docker does not automatically restart a container on its own but tools, like Docker Swarm and Kubernetes use this state to restart or replace the container.

 HEALTHCHECK in the Dockerfile